isaaguilar/helm-charts-1/CONTRIBUTING.md

 We aim to follow high quality standards, thus your PR must follow some rules:

-- Make sure any new parameter is documented
+- Make sure any new parameter is documentedasdfdsaf
 - Make sure the chart version has been bumped in the corresponding chart's `Chart.yaml`.
 - Make sure to describe your change in the corresponding chart's `CHANGELOG.md`.
 - Make sure any new feature is tested by modifying or adding a file in `ci/`